Home for Global Students

 Students with a GPA of 3.6 or higher are eligible to earn honors in the Environmental Sciences major.

-Because environmental science is considered one of the more challenging AP subjects, it may not be a great fit for every student.
-Nearly 150,000 learners took the exam in 2024, but 53% failed to earn a score of 3 or higher.
+Yes, environmental science is considered a hard AP subject; it may not be a great fit for every student.
+About 150,000 learners took the exam each year, but 53% failed to earn a score of 3 or higher.

+Yes, majoring in Environmental Science can be smart due to the high demand for related skills and a growing job market in areas like renewable energy and conservation.
 Environmental issues affect quality of life for people and the survival of all species—and have major implications on politics, commerce, social issues, and more.
-For anyone wondering: “Is environmental science a good major?”
-It’s not surprising that the answer is yes.

-Applicants with a strong interest in Earth sciences, remote sensing, environmental science, computer science, geographic information systems (GIS), technology and environmental policy are encouraged to apply.
-No previous experience is required in these areas — just an eagerness to learn.
+Yes, you can work for NASA with an environmental science degree.
+People with a strong background in Earth sciences, environmental science, computer science, geographic information systems (GIS), planetary atmospheres, and environmental compliance are encouraged to apply.

 Environmental science majors are impacting higher ed institutions with booming enrollment in their programs.
 Data from Burning Glass shows the number of environmental science degrees awarded each year has increased by 24% since 2016.